 Where is LINE popular?

 LINE started as a disaster response in Japan during the March 2011 Tohoku Earthquake.
-Following the damage to their telco infrastructures, LINE was initially designed by NHN Japan for their employees to communicate internally.
+Following the damage to their telco infrastructures, NHN Japan initially designed LINE as an internal communication tool for their employees.

 In June 2011, the app was finally released to the public.
 Since then, LINE’s popularity grew to a 182 million monthly active users (MAU) as of Q1 2020.
 165 million or 90% of LINE’s MAUs are in the four key markets, Japan, Taiwan, Thailand and Indonesia.